Everything you need to know about planned maintenance: How to keep safe at work and find efficient ways to improve system reliability.

 Planned and preventive maintenance falls under a proactive maintenance strategy in which the inspection should be carried out before any significant breakdowns or failures occur.
 Planned maintenance follows significant schedules based on observation and research while preventive maintenance can be performed daily.

 An example of how planned maintenance works with preventive maintenance tasks in the manufacturing industry is when equipment, which we will call Machine A, naturally gets its oil level go below normal every month.
 Planned maintenance can be performed monthly to replenish the oil in Machine A to avoid machine failure.
 As for preventive maintenance, Machine A should be checked regularly to ensure that the oil is at an appropriate level at all times.
+This can also be applied to other industries reliant on mechanical equipment, such as agriculture.

 The good thing about planned maintenance is that it can be performed during non-production days or downtimes to not interfere with the overall production.
 By implementing it, organizations can reap the following benefits: